Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Related Work

 \section{Related Work}

 Offline goal-conditioned reinforcement learning (GCRL) aims to learn multi-task policies from fixed datasets.
 A key challenge is to infer reliable goal-conditioned values from imperfect data.
-Prior approaches stabilize value estimation with expectile regression \citep{Kostrikov2022, park2024hiqlofflinegoalconditionedrl}, treat values as quasi-metric distances \citep{tongzhouw2023qrl}, or couple representation learning with one-step improvement via contrastive objectives \citep{Eysenbach2022, Zheng2024}.
+Prior approaches stabilize value estimation with expectile regression \citep{Kostrikov2022, park2024hiqlofflinegoalconditionedrl}, treat values as quasi-metric distances \citep{tongzhouw2023qrl}, estimate goal-conditioned value functions via contrastive objectives \citep{Eysenbach2022, Zheng2024}, incorporate temporal abstraction into value learning \citep{ota2025}, or impose physics-informed regularization derived from the Eikonal equation \citep{giammarino2025physicsinformed}.
 These methods perform well on moderate horizons but often fail on tasks that require trajectory stitching.
 TTGS is designed to complement them by supplying test-time planning to improve their long-horizon performance.

-Graph-based methods have also been explored in GCRL.
-Some use graph search to prune suboptimal actions from datasets \citep{yin2024offlineimitationlearninggraph}, while others construct graphs from episodes in a learned metric space and apply reinforcement learning over the graph \citep{zhu2023valuememorygraphgraphstructured}.
-Several works focus on learning more accurate distance estimators, including temporal distance representations \citep{gas_baek2025}, ensembles of distributional value functions \citep{Eysenbach2019SoRB}, Siamese proximity predictors \citep{savinov2018semiparametrictopologicalmemorynavigation}, or latent landmarks \citep{zhang2021worldmodelgraphlearning}.
-Some approaches estimate distances via value functions but require online refinement to prune infeasible edges \citep{emmos2020sparsegraphical}.
-Unlike prior graph search approaches, TTGS requires no training, it treats pretrained policies and distance estimators as black boxes and operates entirely offline.